 Ever wanted to perform stand-up comedy?
 We can provide workshops tailored for budding comics, fun confidence building for children and motivational corporate team-building events.
+We also run 1:1 workshops and courses for anyone interested in comedy or using comedy techniques to build confidence with public speaking.

 We at the Funny Farm can help you get up on stage making people laugh by teaching the basics of writing and performing with confidence.